 Legion Pulse Price

 You can pick up a tub of 21 servings for about $40.
-That’s $1.90 per serving, which is relatively pricy — most pre-workouts are between 80 cents and $1 per scoop.
+That’s $1.90 per serving, which is relatively pricy — most pre-workouts are between 80 cents and $1 per serving.
 That said, this has way higher doses in just about every ingredient when compared to your standard 80-cents-per-serving pre-workout, so you might find it a justifiable expense, especially when you take into account the fact that it’s an all-natural product.

 Legion Pulse Taste